nishio/plurality/scripts/index/README.md

 ## second phase (4/9~)
-- `in.pdf`: input PDF, currently I used the latest PDF from Sharepoint 4/10 11:30 JST (in previous version it was `release/latest` on 4/9 14:42 JST)
+- `in.pdf`: Input PDF, not in repository. currently I used the latest PDF from Sharepoint 4/10 11:30 JST (in previous version it was `release/latest` on 4/9 14:42 JST)
 - `from_pdf.py`: read PDF `in.pdf` and output JSON `book.json`
 - `main.py`: output keywords to page numbers into `keyword_occurrence.tsv`
 - `index_with_claude.tsv`: merge Claude 3 Opus output and `keyword_occurrence.tsv`